nmke-de/scalp/README.md

 ## Contributing

 Take a look at [the contributing guidelines](CONTRIBUTING.md).
 If you have a question, feel free to ask in [the issues tab](https://github.com/nmke-de/scalp/issues).

+## Acknowledgement

+[CPtPoesn](https://github.com/CPtPoesn) for taking a look at the man page and making a suggestion for improvement.